 In this work, we present both a theoretical description and experimental realization of a simple, all-optical coherent feedback platform to control a single vibrational mode of a mechanical oscillator.
 We use a double-pass scheme where an optical signal interacts twice with the same mechanical mode through two different cavity modes of orthogonal polarization.
 The entire control of the phase and delay of the feedback signal is implemented purely via the optical field, without introducing measurements and subsequent electronic processing.
-Our approach is thus able to generate a variety of different interactions, ranging from Hamiltonian couplings to dissipative and non-reciprocal dynamics [35-37].
+Our approach is thus able to generate a variety of different interactions, ranging from Hamiltonian couplings to dissipative and nonreciprocal dynamics [35-37].

-As a first application of the extended control offered by the coherent feedback loop, we investigate cooling of the mechanical mode close to its quantum ground state, a prerequisite for many applications in quantum science and technology [20, 28, 38].
-We show theoretically that coherent feedback enables ground-state cooling even in the non-resolved sideband regime, where cavity dynamical backaction cooling with a single or two independent optomechanical interactions cannot reach the ground state [20].
-Experimentally, we demonstrate the advantage of the coherent feedback loop by cooling below the theoretical limit of cavity dynamical backaction cooling
+As a first application of the extended control offered by the coherent feedback loop, we investigate the cooling of the mechanical mode close to its quantum ground state, which is a prerequisite for many applications in quantum science and technology [20,28,38,39].
+Theoretically, we show that coherent feedback enables ground-state cooling even in the unresolved sideband regime, where cavity dynamical backaction cooling with a single or two independent optomechanical interactions cannot reach the ground state [20].
+Experimentally, we demonstrate the advantage of the coherent feedback loop by cooling below the theoretical limit of cavity dynamical backaction cooling in our system.
+This is particularly interesting for optomechanical systems with cavities of large bandwidth, which induce only a small delay and are frequently encountered in optomechanical displacement sensing, quantum interfaces, and hybrid setups [40].